 Summer is usually warm and sunny with occasional rainstorms, but being London, you can expect a certain changeability in the forecast as well.
-A day might start out dreary and wet only to turn into a glorious warm day, or vice versa.
+A day might start dreary and wet only to turn into a gloriously warm day or vice versa.

 London lacks the oppressive humidity that is commonly found in many locations during the summer months, and this in itself makes it a delightful place to be in the warm season.

-The Gulf Stream currents are largely responsible for London’s mild climate, and global changes in these currents may eventually lead to more extreme temperature changes.
-For now, however, the weather is fairly stable and temperatures rarely get really hot even at the height of the summer.
+The Gulf Stream currents are mainly responsible for London’s mild climate, and global changes in these currents may eventually lead to more extreme temperature changes.
+For now, however, the weather is relatively stable, and temperatures rarely get hot, even at the height of the summer.

 If you’re looking to enjoy the city’s many festivals and outdoor areas, summer is the best time to visit London.
-London has a great deal of gardens, parks, and woodlands that are especially appealing during the summer months where you can enjoy walking, scooting and cycling.
+London has plenty of gardens, parks, and woodlands that are especially appealing during the summer months where you can enjoy walking, scooting and cycling.

 The autumn season is not all that different from the weather forecast for spring.
 During these transitional seasons, the weather is usually mild and pleasant with a fair amount of rainfall and changing skies.

-Some years, the weather can stay quite summer-like well into October, while other years it would seem like winter by the time November rolls around.
+Some years, the weather can stay quite summer-like well into October, while other years, it would seem like winter when November rolls around.

-Bonfire Night celebrations that take place on or around November 5th are a special part of autumn in London.
-To celebrate Guy Fawkes Day, there are many fireworks displays and bonfires that take place all across the city, and the cool autumn London weather is the perfect time to enjoy these festive outdoor events.
+Bonfire Night celebrations on or around November 5th are a particular part of autumn in London.
+To celebrate Guy Fawkes Day, many fireworks displays and bonfires take place all across the city, and the cool autumn London weather is the perfect time to enjoy these festive outdoor events.

-The vibrant autumn foliage of September begins to fall in October, and by November it is easy to imagine wintertime is just around the corner.
-Happily, London’s climate is quite temperate so autumn weather is not the bitter introduction to winter that you might find in destinations with a more extreme climate.
-If vibrant autumn colours is your thing, autumn is the best time to visit London with it’s many parks and gardens.
+The vibrant autumn foliage of September begins to fall in October, and by November, it is easy to imagine wintertime is just around the corner.
+Happily, London’s climate is relatively temperate, so autumn weather is not the bitter introduction to winter that you might find in destinations with a more extreme climate.
+If vibrant autumn colours are your thing, autumn is the best time to visit London with many parks and gardens.

-Packing a warm coat and accessories like gloves and a hat are advisable, because a warm and pleasant autumn day in London can easily be followed by days of cold and damp.
+Packing a warm coat and accessories like gloves and a hat are advisable because a warm and pleasant autumn day in London can quickly be followed by days of cold and dampness.
 Ever unpredictable, London weather requires some patience and flexibility from visitors.

-To its credit, London weather is quite changeable so a dreary morning could well give way to a beautiful afternoon.
-Londoners are accustomed to the capricious nature of the elements and are generally prepared for anything when it comes to weather, and it is advisable for you to follow their lead.
-The autumn weather forecast for London is a bit unpredictable, but this time of year is a very nice time to visit the city.
+To its credit, London weather is quite changeable, so a dreary morning could well give way to a beautiful afternoon.
+Londoners are accustomed to the erratic nature of the elements.
+They are generally prepared for anything when it comes to weather, and you should follow their lead.
+The autumn weather forecast for London is a bit unpredictable, but this time of year is a lovely time to visit the city.

 London’s weather – Two Myth Busters